etsh/groupable/README.md

 ```

 ### Grant and revoke special group roles
-The `join()` method is all that is required to make a user a 'member' of a given group.

 You will probably want to grant some users special priveleges within your groups and this can be done in the following ways:

 Users can be granted group roles like this: